fcayci/stm32f4-bare-metal/README.md

 ## Installation

-First, clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal` with the included external tools/libraries such as CMSIS repo and any additional libraries some of the projects use.
+First, clone the project using `git clone --recurse-submodules https://github.com/fcayci/stm32f4-bare-metal`.
+The repository includes other repositories such as `CMSIS` as submodules under `lib` folder.
+You can alternatively clone the repository, then initialize and update the submodules with `git submodule init` and `git submodule update` commands.

+## Development

-There are two options.
-First is to use STM32CubeIDE, and second one is the setup your own dev environment.
-Both options are supported with relevant project settings and makefiles.
+There are two options for development.
+First one is to use [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) from ST. Second one is the setup your own development environment.
+Both options are supported with relevant project settings or makefiles.

 ### Option 1 - STM32CubeIDE

-- Download and install STM32CubeIDE.
-Select the workspace on the root folder, then import existing projects to workspace.
+- Download and install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html).
+Select workspace on the root folder, then import existing projects to workspace.
 - You do not need any additional tools.
 It comes with the compiler and debugger pre-installed.
 - Rest of the sections are for Option 2.

 ### Option 2 - Custom development environment

-- You will need a **toolchain** (for compiler and binutils).
-Get one free from - [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
+- Get **toolchain** (for compiler and binutils) from [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)
-- *For windows only*, you will need **make** tool.
+- *For windows only*, install **make** tool.
 You can just get the make tool from [gnuwin32](http://gnuwin32.sourceforge.net/packages/make.htm).
 Alternatively you can install the minimalist GNU tools for windows from [mingw](https://mingw-w64.org/) and [MSYS](https://www.msys2.org/)
 - For the **programmer/debugger**, you can use - [stlink](https://github.com/texane/stlink) or [OpenOCD](http://openocd.org/).
 Though only stlink utility support is added.
 - You can use your favorite code editor to view/edit the contents.
 Here is an open source one: [Visual Studio Code](https://code.visualstudio.com/).

-## Compile
+#### Compile

-[makefile](projects/armf4.mk) contains the necessary build scripts and compiler flags.
+[makefile](projects/armf4.mk) contains necessary build scripts and compiler flags for all projects.
+Individual settings can be changed from local makefiles from projects such as [blinky makefile](projects/blinky/makefile)

 Browse into any directory and run `make` to compile.